AIRCRAFT TOWING SYSTEMS

 INCREASE IN AIRPORT CAPACITY

-Taxi time greatly influences fuel consumption of an aircraft.
-Approximately 25% of all commercial aircraft are wide-body aircrafts, which consume an average of 70 liters or 19 gallons of fuel per minute during taxiing.
-The remaining 75%-80% of large commercial aircraft are mid-size aircraft, which burns an average of 22 liters or 6 gallons of fuel per minute during taxiing.
-The overall average of passenger aircraft burns about 35 liters or 9 gallons of fuel per minute.
-Calculations indicate that the fuel required to taxi is approximately 3-4% of the entire fuel consumed for flight operations (take-off, flight, and landing).
-In addition, fuel used during taxiing results in large amounts of harmful emissions released into the atmosphere.
+Taxi time calculations indicate the fuel required to taxi is approximately 3%-5% of the entire fuel consumed for flight operations (take-off, flight and landing).
+In addition, fuel burned during taxiing results in large amounts of harmful emissions released into the atmosphere around airports.
+Approximately 25% of all commercial aircraft are wide-body aircraft, which consume an average of 19 gallons or 73 liters of fuel per minute during taxiing.
+The remaining 75% of large commercial aircraft are mid-size aircraft, which burn an average of 6 gallons or 22 liters of fuel per minute during taxiing.
+The overall average of passenger aircraft burns about 9 gallons or 35 liters of fuel per minute.
 The table below shows taxi times for the busiest US airports:

 ATS has a fully integrated software system that eliminates most human touch points and errors.
 The system software completely orchestrates all aircraft movements from the taxiway to the airport gate and back to the runway.
 The ATS software suite is planned to integrate with the existing airport traffic control system software and is envisioned to be operated by the ground control personnel.